Postcodes in the United Kingdom: Adaptation of earlier systems into national system

-Structure, Formatting and Validation
+Structure, formatting and validation

 Overview

-Postcodes are alphanumeric, and are (surprisingly) variable in length: ranging from six to eight characters (including a space); and also in format (there are six valid formats for postcodes currently listed in the PAF).
+Postcodes are alphanumeric, and are variable in length, ranging from six to eight characters (including a space); and also in format (there are six valid formats for postcodes currently listed in the PAF).
 Each postcode is divided into two parts separated by a single space: the outward code and the inward code.
 The outward code comprises the postcode area followed by the postcode district.
 The inward code comprises the postcode sector followed by the postcode unit.
-The postcode for Falstaff Grove, Warwick is CV34 6EY and its four components are shown below:
+The postcode for China Street, Lancaster is LA1 1EX and its four components are shown below: